-Man accused of trying to hire hit man to kill black neighbor
+White man accused of trying to hire hit man to kill black neighbor

-(CNN)A South Carolina man is accused of trying to hire a hit man through a white supremacist group to kill his black neighbor.
+(CNN)A white South Carolina man is accused of trying to hire a hit man through a white supremacist group to kill his black neighbor.

 Brandon Cory Lecroy, 25, of Hodges, was arrested in April after he contacted the white supremacist group, and then made an arrangement with an undercover FBI agent to carry out his plan, authorities say in federal court documents.